SeriousOldMan/Simulator-Controller/Docs/Virtual Race Engineer.md

   - The first fresh tyre set (*Tyre.Set.Fresh*), which is available for a pitstop and the tyres and pressures (*Tyre.XXX.Pressure.YY*) used in for the first stint.
 Jona needs this information to calculate the target pressures for the first pitstop.
   - The *Lap.AvgTime* and *Fuel.AvgConsumption* are more informational, but might lead to more accurate estimations for the fuel calulations in the first few laps, where you typically have much slower lap times.

-Let's have a look at the settings tool, which provides two sections.
-The first section, *Settings*, contains information that are independent of the current race situation.
+Let's have a look at the settings tool, which provides a graphical user interface for the *Race Engineer.settings* file.
+The dialog provides two distinct areas as tabs.
+The first tab, *Settings*, contains information that are independent of the current race situation.

 ![](https://github.com/SeriousOldMan/Simulator-Controller/blob/main/Docs/Images/Race%20Engineer%20Settings%201.JPG)